LivingLogic/LivingLogic.Python.xist/docs/UL4.rst

 The ``in`` operator
 +++++++++++++++++++

-The ``in`` operator test whether the first operand is contained in the second operand.
+The ``in`` operator tests whether the first operand is contained in the second operand.
 In the expression ``a in b`` the following type combinations are
 supported: